JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

 Then on the local MacPro laptop, open browser window of "http://<any_VM_IP>:30967", such as http://172.17.8.102:30967/, to access the Guestbook UI front as shown below:

 ![Guestbook UI](/GuestBookUI.png?raw=true "Kubernetes App Example Guestbook")

+This proves that the Kubernetes Example App of GuestBook has now beeen deployed to the K8S cluster successfully.

+By now we have successfully deployed a multi-nod eK8S cluster with Vagrant and Virtualbox and deployed an example App of GuestBook to prove the K8S cluster is ready to serve.